Ferreira-O-Gabriel/Network-Traffic-Prediction/README.md

 # Network-Traffic-Prediction

 This repository is part of the survey paper "Forecasting Network Traffic: A Survey and Tutorial with Open-Source Comparative Evaluation", that is concerned with mobile Network Traffic Prediction.
-In such a work, many different approaches applied to prediction models on the last 20 years are explained from a mathematical perspective, and simulations with a real world scenario data set are performed with six different approaches:
+In such a work, many different approaches applied to prediction models over the last 20 years are explained from a mathematical perspective, and simulations with a real world scenario data set are performed with six different approaches:
 RNN, LSTM, GRU, CNN, SARIMA, and decomposed SARIMA.
 We provide a small version of the data set and the codes developed, so other researchers can compare their approaches with the ones we provided or even use them as a foundation for more advanced solutions.